- Related links

 Options for managing and disposing pharmaceuticals depend on what is being disposed, who is creating the waste and who is handling it.
 In general, the DNR recommends facilities consider the following options.

-- Reuse.
 Reuse is an option for some drugs.
 State law allows nursing homes, assisted living facilities and jails to return certain medications to the dispensing pharmacy.
 Consult your pharmacy to determine whether this is possible for you.
 In addition, Wisconsin law allows certain pharmacies to take back unit doses of drugs for cancer and chronic diseases.
-Additional information can be found on the Wisconsin Department of Health Services Cancer Drug Repository page.

 - It is illegal under Wisconsin's health care waste rules.
 Section NR 526.06, Wis.
 Adm.
 Code, prohibits putting anything except infectious waste in infectious waste containers.